Hungarian Lecso is a tomato and pepper stew served typically as a side dish that contains “salami”, bacon and of course paprika.

 It is ok, it is normal!

-But Lecso is a quiet hero of the Hungarian kitchen.
+Lecso is the quiet hero of the Hungarian kitchen.
 Often served as a side it provides sauce and a sweet/sour base for salty roasted meats it is not dissimilar to ratatouille.

 I have been here in Hungary since 2008 and can assure you that NO two lecso recipes are the same.